changoug/ml-calcuator/README.md

 #### **Multiplication:**
 Two numbers between 0 and 10.
 #### **Division:**
 This is a bit more complicated.
 Two numbers are chosen, number A between 1 and 10, number B between 1 and 100.
-For input, the dividend is A * B and the divisor is B. This is to ensure that the quotient is always at least 1, and that the dividend is always divisible.
+For input, the dividend is A * B and the divisor is B. This is to ensure that the quotient is always at least 1, and that the dividend is always divisible by the divisor.

 These constraints are mainly in place due to training accuracies being significantly better within these bounds.